livenlearnaday/livenlearnaday.github.io/_posts/2019-07-21-NumpadKD-Application-Privacy-Policy.md

 This application/service is provided by the developer at no cost and is intended for use as is.

-This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my application/service.

 If you choose to use my application/service, then you agree to the collection and use of information in relation to this policy.